The Werewolf Caper:

-It certainly appears that I was well out in left field on all of those suppositions.
+Well, it certainly appears that I was way out in left field on all of those suppositions.

 It is certainly beyond question that after James pulled him out of the tunnel to the Shack, Snape’s most probable action would have been to go storming off to Dumbledore’s office, demanding justice.
 Which in accordance with some of my theories regarding the Snape backstory would certainly have provided an opportunity for Dumbledore to have a serious talk with this particular clever, prickly, somewhat solitary Slytherin boy — who had a pre-existing, connection with the Malfoy set.

 Since my own interpretation up to the release of DHs was that Snape was already working for Dumbledore by the time the Trelawney Prophecy was made, I had to seriously consider this possibility.
-But we do not need to consider it any more, nor consider it in any depth here.
-It is explored in considerable depth elsewhere in other articles in the Potterverse UNhallowed collection.
+But we do not need to consider it in any depth here.
+It is explored in considerable depth elsewhere in various articles in the Potterverse UNhallowed collection.